daniel-waiguru/GADS2020-LEADERBOARD-APP/README.md

 I have used the following components in development
 * ViewModel to manage UI's data in a lifecycle concious way
-* LiveData to handle data in lifecyle manner helping to reduce memory leaks nad ensure the UI is always up to date with the data
+* LiveData to handle data in lifecyle-aware manner helping to reduce memory leaks and ensure the UI is always up to date with the data

+## User interface